solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 " " Bar-ili," from " bar," gate, and shortened to Izdubar, and means

-" ili," of the gods— Babel, Bab — origi- literally the fire-king of " bar-ili," or
+" ili," of the gods--- Babel, Bab --- origi- literally the fire-king of " bar-ili," or

 nates from the Accadian word " bar," the " fire-king of the gate of the gods."